 Round Table: Genesis and the Origins of the Universe

-However, the precise meaning of this verse—and the two chapters of “Creation Narrative” which follow in the Book of Beginnings, Genesis—remains a hotly debated topic today.
+The precise meaning of this verse—and the two chapters of “Creation Narrative” which follow in this Book of Beginnings—remains a hotly debated topic today.
 Consideration of Genesis 1-2 has often led to extreme responses, ranging from rejection of the Biblical text as useless hokum from an unlearned and backwards age, to overly-detailed analysis of this passage as the key to understanding all of natural science, human learning, and theology.
 Seeking to find the via media (middle path) between these extremes for this month’s Round Table discussion, we asked our Authors and Contributors to reflect on the following question: How do we interpret Genesis 1-2 with regard to the origins of the universe?

 Mike McHargue (Science Mike)